reyhanneh-gh/To-Do-List/README.md

 ---

 ### ✨ Features

+- Saves and stores changes to local storage
 - Edit tasks inline with visibility toggles
 - Mark tasks as completed with visual checkmarks
 - Move tasks to trash and restore them with a single click
 - Popup celebration after completing 3 tasks
 - Responsive layout built with Tailwind CSS
 - Scoped logic to ensure each task behaves independently
-- INCOMING FEATURE: - Add tasks to any selected weekly list
+- Add tasks to any selected weekly list

 ---